 Why does CRPS affect the heart?

-There are a number of interlinked theories as to how and why CRPS affects the heart, but a significant issue seems to be that the nerves to the heart muscle itself are fed from the Cardiac Plexus, which is full of sympathetic nerves.
+There are a number of interwoven theories as to how and why CRPS affects the heart, but a significant issue seems to be that the nerves to the heart muscle itself are fed from the Cardiac Plexus, which is full of sympathetic nerves.
 The sympathetic nervous system is a division of the autonomic nervous system which controls unconscious bodily functions, including the beating of the heart and blood flow.
 It is thought that symptoms of CRPS occur as a result of dysfunctional sympathetic nerves sending inappropriate messages to the brain.
-Therefore, in the same way that those dysfunctional nerves cause symptoms in your hand or foot, they can also cause symptoms in organs, including your heart.
+In the same way that those dysfunctional nerves cause symptoms in your hand or foot, might they also cause symptoms in organs, including your heart?